Default-Value/defaultvalue.info/_projects/alizee.md

 {% assign image = "defaultvalue-dot-info-alizee1.png" %} {% assign shadow = true %} {% include srcset-imgix.html %}

-Alizee Freudenthal was looking to refresh her website as she transitioned to freelancing full time.
-We helped Alizee transform flat designs into a responsive and dynamic portfolio site with smart transitions.
+[Alizée Freudenthal](http://alizeefreudenthal.com/) was looking to refresh her website as she transitioned to freelancing full time.
+We helped Alizée transform flat designs into a responsive and dynamic portfolio site with smart transitions.
 Siteleaf is used as a content management system to allow painless updating.
 {: .measure-wide .mb8 }

 <video autoplay="autoplay" loop="loop" width="100%" class="shadow mb8">